 “Anonymity is a shield from the tyranny of the majority . . .
 It thus exemplifies the purpose behind the Bill of Rights and of the First Amendment in particular: to protect unpopular individuals from retaliation . . . at the hand of an intolerant society.”

 You may disagree with others.
-We welcome debate.
-However, we ask that if you disagree with others that you do so in a civil way that is respectful.
+We welcome healthy, civil debate.
+However, we ask that if you disagree with others that you do so in a civil, informed manner that is respectful.
 You are free to share dissenting opinions or present opposing facts, but please cite your sources.
 What you may not do is insult others, or post rumors, misinformation and innuendo.
 We carefully review each comment, and if it contains misinformation it will not get approved.